-&lt;sup>27 Costs may include, but are not limited to, ceded premiums to the reinsurer and commissions.
+27 Costs may include, but are not limited to, ceded premiums to the reinsurer and commissions.

-- 265. When modelling natural catastrophe risk, the renewal of the arrangements may be taken into account if all of the following conditions are met: - a.
-The renewal is consistent with previous business practice and documented strategy; - b.
-The renewal is realistic regarding the availability of the arrangement and its cost; and - c.
-Any additional risk stemming from the risk mitigation arrangement (eg Credit risk) is also taken into account in the natural catastrophe risk modelling. - 266.
+- c.
+Any additional risk stemming from the risk mitigation arrangement (eg Credit risk) is also taken into account in the natural catastrophe risk modelling. - 260.
 Risk mitigation arrangements are not recognised in the calculation of the ICS Operational risk charge.